dialogic-godot/dialogic/README.md

     - Dynamic types!
 All variables are just dynamic, so they can be ints, floats or strings.
     - The name of a character can be set to be a definition.
     - You can display definition values in a Text Event by doing: `[definition name here]`.
-  - Settings:
-    - Re-added the auto color for character names in text messages
-    - Removing empty Text Event from timelines
-    - New lines to create new Text Event messages
-    - Propagation of input to the rest of the Tree
   - Fixed many resource issues with exported games
   - New icons all around.
   - Added some basic light theme support.
 This is not finished, but it is on a much better state than before.
   - The events now emit signals.
 Thank you [Jesse Lieberg](https://github.com/GammaGames) for your first contribution!
   - Special thanks to [Arnaud Vergnet](https://github.com/arnaudvergnet) for all your work in improving Definitions, conditional events and many more! 🙇‍♂️

-To view the full changelog [click here](https://github.com/coppolaemilio/dialogic/blob/master/CHANGELOG.md).
+To view previous changes [click here](https://github.com/coppolaemilio/dialogic/blob/master/CHANGELOG.md).

 ---